Amir2000 Image Automation V1.0 | Case Study

 Multi-set UI for Amir2000 image automation

-Figure 3: Multi-set operator UI used to run stages and enter review workflow.
+Figure 3: Multi-Set V1.0 operator UI used to build sets, run stages, and enter review workflow.

 7. Key Engineering Decisions